 The Governing body have expertise in education, local government, law, regional government organisations, business, industry and accountancy.
 Governors assume individual responsibility for holding departments and inclusion to account.
 A number of sub committees meet at least every term to evaluate the effectiveness of the school action plans and to act on their findings.

-Deputy Responsible for Special Educational Needs & Disabilities
+Deputy Responsible for Special Educational Needs and Disabilities

 Deputy Responsible for Safeguarding Children

-John is a former pupil of the school (1963 – 1970) and had a successful 20 year career in Business Management before entering the teaching profession as an FE lecturer.
+John is a former pupil of the Academy, formerly Castleford High School (1963 – 1970) and had a successful 20-year career in Business Management before entering the teaching profession as a Further Education Lecturer.
 A passion for education resulted in his involvement in Initial Teacher Training and consequent appointment as Senior Lecturer in the Department of Education and Professional Development at The University of Huddersfield.
+John’s expertise surrounding Business Management and Further Education Development provides a vast array of invaluable, proficient intelligence to the Castleford Academy governing board.

 Responsibility for Special Educational Needs & Disabilities